vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 +--------------------------------------+--------------------------------------+
 ```
 - If you observe above code, you can see that when you catch result as `const` or `constexpr`, call to function `sum` is not there in assembly rather compiler will execute that function by it self & replace the result with function.
-By specifying `constexpr`, we suggest compiler to evaluate function `sum` at compiler time.
+- By specifying `constexpr`, we suggest compiler to evaluate function `sum` at compile time.
-- Rules:
+- Here are basic rules for that:
 1. In C++ 11, a `constexpr` function should contain only one return statement.
 C++ 14 allows more than one statements.
 2. `constexpr` function should refer only constant global variables.
 3. `constexpr` function can call only other constexpr function not simple function.